fgonzalez3/beluga_metagenome/workflow.md

 cat */summary.txt > docs/fastqc_summaries.txt
 ```

 2. Since we did not need to trim, this step was taken.
-Though if we were to, a similar process could be taken as the one below:
+Though if we were to, a similar process could be taken as the one below using [Trimmomatic](https://github.com/usadellab/Trimmomatic).

 ```
 #!/bin/bash